-Google Analytics is one of the best resources for gaining a better understanding of your site’s audience so that you can create content that will keep readers coming back for more -- and the best part is, it’s free!
+Google Analytics is one of the best resources for gaining a better understanding of your site’s audience so you can create content that will keep readers coming back for more — and the best part is, it’s free!

 With so much information available for you to dissect within the data, it can be tough to determine what is actually useful to you.
 We’re here to help you find the most valuable features in Google Analytics, so there can be less guesswork and more strategic planning based on your site’s data.

 How does AdThrive use Google Analytics?

 Google Analytics never affects your ad earnings — your ads have their own built-in analytics based on impressions — but it does affect how we track and report your ad performance, so it’s important to make sure it's installed accurately.